Design Document: Distribution Artifact for Bazel

 an appropriate test.
 Nevertheless, it seems the cleaner and probably more

-managable to only version true source files and generate derived files from
+manageable to only version true source files and generate derived files from

 the respective sources.